aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 }
 ```

+> Info
-> The object passed to `t-params` is a complex object explained [in the next section](/doc/article/aurelia/i18n/latest/i18n-with-aurelia/5)
+> The object passed to `t-params` is a complex object explained [in the next section](/doc/article/aurelia/i18n/latest/i18n-with-aurelia/5).

 ### Translating with the TValueConverter

 In order to do translations in a more declarative way from within your HTML markup you can use a custom ValueConverter named `t`.
 It takes exactly the same `options` as the code translation method `tr` but of course provides the key automatically.

 You will find below a few examples of the available [i18next features](http://i18next.com/translate/)

 <code-listing heading="Declarative translation using the TValueConverter">
   <source-code lang="HTML">
     <template>
       <section>
         <div class="row">